Revisiting Madigan and Mosurski: Collapsibility via Minimal Separators: Minimal collapsible set identifying algorithms

 \subsection{Minimal collapsible set}

-Recall, for a contingency table $N$, $p(i)$ is the probability for an observation falling into a cell $i$, and we set $\hat{p}(i)$ as its maximum likelihood estimate (MLE).
+Recall, for a contingency table $N$, $p(i)$ is the probability for an observation falling into a cell $i$, and denote $\hat{p}(i)$ as its maximum likelihood estimate (MLE), based on samples following a multinomial distribution.
 For \(A \subseteq V\), let $\hat{p}(i_A)$ be the probability obtained by marginalizing (summing) $\hat{p}(i)$ over the remaining factors $V\setminus A$.
-This marginalized probability may change the independence structure as specified by $L$ between variables in $A$.
-Alternatively, to keep the independence structure, we can set $L_A$ as the marginal model obtained by removing all factors in $V \setminus A$ and then deleting all redundant generators (those are contained within another remaining generator).
-For example, for the model $L = [\alpha\beta][\beta\gamma\theta]$ in Equation~\eqref{eqn:firstexample}, assuming $A = \{\beta, \theta\}$, the marginal model is specified by $L_A = [\beta][\beta\theta]= [\beta\theta]$.
-Let $p_{L_A}$ be a probability specified by $L_A$, and $\hat{p}_{L_A}$ as the corresponding MLE.

-\cite{asmussen1983} formalized the notion of \emph{collapsibility}, which means the two MLEs coincide, i.e. $\hat{p}(i_A) = \hat{p}_{L_A}(i_A)$.
+This marginalized probability may change the independence structure as specified by $\mathcal{L}$ between variables in $A$.
+Alternatively, to keep the independence structure, we can set $\mathcal{L}_A$ as the marginal model obtained by removing all factors in $V\setminus A$ and then deleting all redundant generators (those are contained within another remaining generator).
+For example, for the model $\mathcal{L} = [\alpha\beta][\beta\gamma\theta]$ in Equation~\eqref{eqn:firstexample}, assuming $A = \{\beta, \theta\}$, the marginal model is specified by $\mathcal{L}_A = [\beta][\beta\theta]= [\beta\theta]$.
+Let $p_{\mathcal{L}_A}$ be a probability specified by $\mathcal{L}_A$ , with MLE \(\hat p_{\mathcal{L}_A}\). \cite{asmussen1983} formalized the notion of \emph{collapsibility}.
+In particular, a hierarchical log-linear model \(\mathcal{L}\) is said to be \emph{collapsible onto} \(A \subseteq V\) if the two MLEs coincide: $\hat{p}(i_A) = \hat{p}_{\mathcal{L}_A}(i_A)$.
 Collapsibility ensures that marginal inferences are consistent with those drawn from the full model.
-In practice, such property can yield substantial savings in data collection and computation efforts, while enhancing robustness to unobserved variables. \begin{definition} A hierarchical log-linear model \(L\) is said to be \emph{collapsible onto} \(A \subseteq V\) if the two MLEs coincide: $\hat{p}(i_A) = \hat{p}_{L_A}(i_A).$ \end{definition}
+In practice, such property can yield substantial savings in data collection and computation efforts, while enhancing robustness to unobserved variables.

-Given a decomposable graphical model $L$ and a vertex subset $A \subseteq V$, \cite{madigan1990} introduced the problem of identifying a minimal collapsible set: what is the smallest set $B$ with $A \subseteq B \subseteq V$ such that $L$ is collapsible onto $B$?
-They established the existence and uniqueness of such $B$, and proposed a simple and efficient procedure for its searching: iteratively remove simplicial vertices not in $A$ until no further removal is possible.
-For general graphical models, the existence and uniqueness of a minimal collapsible set were established by \cite{wgh2011}.
+Given a decomposable graphical model $\mathcal{L}$ and a vertex subset $A \subseteq V$, \cite{madigan1990} introduced the problem of identifying a minimal collapsible set: what is the smallest set $B$ with $A \subseteq B \subseteq V$ such that $\mathcal{L}$ is collapsible onto $B$?
+They proposed a simple and efficient procedure for finding such a set by iteratively removing simplicial vertices not in $A$ until no further removal is possible.
+The existence and uniqueness of the minimal collapsible set for general graphical models were later established in Theorem~2.4 of \cite{wgh2011}.